 Origins.
-Hoffman was born in a segregated hospital in New Orleans, Louisiana to a single Mom of African-American, Native American and Creole ancestry.
+Hoffman was born in a segregated hospital in New Orleans, Louisiana to a single Mom of French, African, and Native American ancestry--a true Creole.
 His family later moved to central Los Angeles, California in the early 1960s, where he attended public elementary school and Loyola Jesuit High School, competing in football and track.
-He received a scholarship to Princeton University, and studied politics and philosophy, earning an A.B. degree in 1976.
-He returned to California to work briefly with Bank of America, and later with the Lieutenant Governor and members of the California Legislature.
+He received an academic scholarship to Princeton University and studied politics and philosophy, earning an A.B. degree in 1976.
+He returned to California to work briefly with Bank of America and later with the Lieutenant Governor and the California Legislature.

-Early Career on Capitol Hill Hoffman moved to Washington DC in 1980 to work as legislative director for newly-elected U.S. Representative Mervyn M. Dymally (D-CA), focusing on foreign affairs and international trade.
+Early Career on Capitol Hill.
+Hoffman moved to Washington DC in 1980 to work as legislative director for newly-elected U.S. Representative Mervyn M. Dymally (D-CA), focusing on foreign affairs, economic policy and international trade.
 He traveled throughout Asia and the Middle East as a member of Congressional staff delegations, and was selected co-chair of the American Council of Young Political Leaders (ACYPL) delegation to Japan to meet with Diet Members on international trade and defense.

 Foreign Policy and International Affairs.
 In 1991, Hoffman returned to Capitol Hill to serve as Subcommittee Staff Director and Committee Counsel at the House Foreign Affairs Committee, focusing on Africa, the Middle East and economic policy and trade.
 During his tenure on the Foreign Affairs Committee, Hoffman traveled to 38 countries in Europe, Africa, Asia and the Middle East.
 In 1993, Hoffman returned to Capitol Exchange Corporation, and later was appointed senior associate at the Carnegie Endowment for International Peace.
 At Carnegie, Hoffman emerged as a recognized media commentator on international law and foreign policy, appearing regularly on CNN, FOX, NBC and Canadian television.
 He led several delegations of lawyers, judges, and journalists to observe elections in Nigeria, and other developing countries in sub-Saharan Africa, and became an advisor to developing countries on constitutional reform and democracy development.
 Hoffman subsequently was appointed senior fellow at the World Policy Institute and a Distinguished Visitor at the New School in New York.
 He published regularly in The Los Angeles Times, the Chicago Tribune, the Washington Post and Foreign Policy.

 International Telecom and the FCC Act 1.
-In 1998, Mr. Hoffman was appointed to the position of international communications counsel by FCC Chairman Bill Kennard, to assist on global telecom policy.
+In 1998, Mr. Hoffman was appointed to the position of international communications counsel by Federal Communications Commission (FCC) Chairman Bill Kennard to assist on global telecom policy.
 Hoffman was a member of the FCC team which provided technical assistance to developing countries in a new initiative to help those countries build independent and transparent regulatory regimes during a wave of privatization and market liberalization.

 Representing Madison Avenue and the Advertising Industry.
-In 2000, Mr. Hoffman was appointed senior vice president and counsel at the American Association of Advertising Agencies ("the 4As"), which is the national trade association for the advertising agency and media buying industry.
+After service at the FCC, in 2000 Mr. Hoffman was appointed senior vice president and counsel at the American Association of Advertising Agencies ("the 4As"), which is the national trade association for the advertising agency and media buying industry.
 As the chief in-house attorney for nearly 450 member agencies, Hoffman provided legal, legislative and regulatory counsel on a wide range of issues affecting the advertising industry, and appeared before the U.S. Congress, Federal Trade Commission, FCC and federal courts.
 Hoffman was highly involved in the advertising and marketing industry's self-regulatory initiatives, including food marketing and advertising to children, data privacy, diversity, and direct marketing reforms.
 He later established the American Business Leadership Institute and was selected to serve on the National Advertising Review Board (NARB), and the First Amendment Advisory Council of The Media Institute.

 Academic Appointment -- Georgetown University In 2008, Adonis Hoffman received an appointment to the faculty of Georgetown University, serving as an adjunct professor at the Graduate School of Arts & Science in the Communication, Culture & Technology (CCT) Program.
 Hoffman designed and teaches graduate courses on "Marketing, Advertising & Public Policy"; "Corporate Communications"; and "Corporate Responsibility and Technology".